nivasquez/toolkit-for-generating-test-data/README.md

 ## Running workflow with Dockstore CLI

 Download the dockstore.wdl and test_input.json files.
 Open test_input.json file and provide the path to your BAM, SAM or CRAM file.
-If it's CRAM file than also provide a reference file.
-To run this workflow with our inputs in json file we need a dockstore CLI. <br>
+If it's a CRAM file then also provide a reference file.
+To run this workflow with our inputs in json file we need the dockstore CLI. <br>
 Finally, run this workflow with the dockstore CLI.
-If dockstore is not installed yet. <br>
+If dockstore is not installed yet: <br>
 Follow this tutorial to install Dockstore CLI <a href="https://dockstore.org/quick-start"> Install Docker </a>. <br>
 After installing successfully Dockstore CLI than open Dockstore CLI or terminal or similar application in your system.
 Move to the directory where the WDL and JSON file exist.

-Run this statement to run the WDL workflow with the JSON file where inputs are given to generate a test data from it. <br>
+Run this statement to run the WDL workflow with the JSON file where inputs are given to generate test data from it. <br>

     $> dockstore tool launch --local-entry dockstore.wdl --json test_input.json